Requesting an EHC Needs Assessment

 How to request an EHC needs assessment

 The form will ask you to provide the family and child views if you have gathered them.
-These can also be provided as an attachment if the parent and/or youn person has completed them on paper, or via an audio file.
+These can also be provided as an attachment if the parent has completed our Family views form, and/or the young person has completed the Child and young persons views form.

 At the end of the request form you will need to attach: